TBT8A10/recovery/README.md

 This is the stock recovery, with some modifications made to it.

 #### Modifications:
-* The selection menu is immediately showed, pressing volume and power buttons to access it is no longer needed
+* The recovery menu is now immediately displayed, pressing volume and power buttons to access it is no longer needed
 * Decreased security: Build variant set to userdebug, selinux to permissive, etc.
 * Fixes to ADB: Now it's always available, and root access can be obtained with `adb root`
 * Added "RECOVERY" label to the ENACOM logo.
 Note that this logo is almost never shown, only when rebooting to recovery through fastboot/ADB.